1DontEx1st/home-assistant.io/source/_integrations/otp.markdown

 ha_domain: otp
 ---

-The `otp` sensor generates One-Time Passwords according to [RFC6238](https://tools.ietf.org/html/rfc6238) that is compatible with most OTP generators available, including Google Authenticator.
-You can use this when building custom security solutions and want to use "rolling codes", that change every 30 seconds.
+The `otp` sensor generates One-Time Passwords according to [RFC6238](https://tools.ietf.org/html/rfc6238) that are compatible with most OTP generators available, including Google Authenticator.
+You can use this when building custom security solutions and want to use "rolling codes" that change every 30 seconds.

 ## Configuration